 ID and Parking Sticker Policy

 Bryant’s campus is a secure place to live.
-Campus security measures include call boxes that dispatch calls directly to Public Safety.
 Public Safety officers are on duty 24 hours a day, seven days a week.
-Residence hall exterior doors are locked at night, only accessible to students.
+Residence hall exterior doors are locked 24 hours a day, only accessible to students.
 Individual key locks are on the door of each room.
 Visitors are checked in on weeknights and throughout the weekend.

 All students are required to have a current parking sticker and student photo ID.
-These may be obtained in the Department of Public Safety (DPS).
-In order to obtain a parking sticker, students are required to bring their driver’s license and vehicle registration to the Department of Public Safety.
+These may be obtained on the second floor of the Fisher Student Center.
+To obtain a parking sticker, students are required to bring their driver’s license and vehicle registration to the Department of Public Safety.
 Contact the Public Safety office at (401) 232- 6001 for more information.